 For some reason, I have always been fascinated with lighthouses.
 The funny part about that is that I am not a boater or a fisherman, and I hate heights!!!
 Yet time after time I find myself going to them and loving it.
 Living on Long Island for most of my life, I have had my chance to visit a few.

 Constructed in 1857 by the U.S. Lighthouse service.
 The tower is 58′ tall.
 It was manually manned until 1933 when it was automated.
-In 1990 it was repaired and the lower level was converted to the Southold Historical Society’s nautical museum.
-To learn more about this Lighthouse history, click on their website link I have provided below.
+In 1990 it was repaired and the lower level was converted into the Southold Historical Society’s nautical museum.
+To learn more about this Lighthouse’s history, click on the website link I have provided below.

 Be Sure To Pack A Lunch

 If you decide to check this place out, make sure you pack a lunch.
 They have beautifully landscaped grounds that overlook the Long Island Sound.
 There is a small museum inside the lighthouse.
 After checking out all the cool artifacts in the museum, you are allowed to climb the ladder to the top of the lighthouse.
 The views are awesome.
 There was a volunteer who explained the history of the lighthouse and informed you of the different sites you could see from the top.